 Finishing off the at-home workout, we end with calf raises.
 A simple, yet effective way to do these is to face a wall or pillar, placing your palms against it for balance and support.
 Next, with your feet flat on the ground, you’ll stand up on your toes, pause for three seconds, and back down.
 Repeat the movement 20 times.

 To perform an advanced version, give your second favorite kid a “piggyback” ride as a way to give extra resistance.
 Again, if you don’t have kids, use a backpack full of books, water, or anything heavy (but safe) that you can find.

 If you’re looking for advanced ways to elevate your workouts at your home gym or an actual gym, we provide quality equipment and accessories that are meant for you.
-Check out our entire product collection to find the gear that’s perfect for you.
+Check out our entire lifting gear collection to find the gear that’s perfect for you.